fpdevil/rise_of_machines/LogisticRegression.md

 ![e14]

-#### finding the coefficients
+#### Finding the coefficients

-As discussed earlier, the goal here is to find the coefficient(s) `𝑤` for the best fitting model which best explains the training data set, by using the `Maximum Likelihood Estimator` under a set of assumptions.
-Let us endow our classification model with a set of probabilistic assumptions and then fit the parameters via *maximum likelihood*.
+As discussed earlier, the goal of logistic regression is to find the coefficient(s) `𝑤` for the best fitting model which best explains the training data set, by using the `Maximum Likelihood Estimator` under a set of assumptions.
+Let us endow our classification model with those set of probabilistic assumptions and then fit the parameters via *maximum likelihood*.

 _Below are the probabilistic assumptions we considered:_

-*__Note__: These assumptions follow the `Bernoulli distribution` discussed earlier*

 - Assumption 1